qiskit-community/lindbladmpo/README.md

 We again refer here to the review by U. Schollwöck: https://doi.org/10.1016/j.aop.2010.09.012

-In a parallel way, an operator acting linearly on a many-body state can be encoded as a *matrix-product operator* (MPO).
+In a parallel way, an operator acting linearly on a many-body state (like an Hamiltonian, an osbservable, or a time-evolution operator) can be encoded as a *matrix-product operator* (MPO).

 ### DMRG
 There are also several powerful alogithms to compute and manipulate quantum states in the form of MPS.
-The most famous one is probably the celebrated Density-Matrix Renormalizatio Group (aka DMRG https://doi.org/10.1103/PhysRevLett.69.2863, https://doi.org/10.1016/j.aop.2010.09.012).
-It allows to approximate the ground-state of the Hamiltonian of a one-dimensional (1D) system with shor-ranged interactions in the form of an MPS.
-It can also be extended to longer range interactions and to two-dimensional systems, although the system sizes that can be studied in the latter cases are much smaller than one 1D systems.
+The most famous one is the celebrated Density-Matrix Renormalizatio Group (aka DMRG), introduced by S. R. White in 1992 (https://doi.org/10.1103/PhysRevLett.69.2863).
+It allows to approximate the ground-state of the Hamiltonian of a one-dimensional (1D) system with short-ranged interactions in the form of an MPS.
+It can also be extended to longer range interactions and to two-dimensional systems, although the system sizes that can be studied in the latter cases are smaller than for 1D systems.
+The applicability and the efficiency of DMRG again depends on the amount of entanglement present in the targetted states.

-### PMS, MPO, mixed states and dissipative systems
-Some references relevant to the use of MPS and MPO for quantum dissipative systems: https://doi.org/10.1103/PhysRevLett.93.207204, https://doi.org/10.1103/PhysRevLett.93.207205 and http://dx.doi.org/10.1088/1742-5468/2009/02/P02035
+For a review se for instance https://doi.org/10.1016/j.aop.2010.09.012

+## MPS, MPO and mixed states

-## Vectorization
+### Vectorization

 A mixed state can be viewed as a pure state in some enlarged Hibert space with dimension squared.
 This is the so-called *vectorization*, and it is heavily used in this code.
 For a single q-bit a density matrix can  be viewed as one vector (=pure state of some fictitious system) in a space of dimension 4.
 In this code a many-body density matrix is considered as a pure state of a (fictitious) system with (2^N)^2=4^N states.
 In turn, such a pure state is encoded as an MPS (of a system with 4 states per site).
 The Lindblad super-operator acts linearly on density matrices.
 Since the present implementation encodes the density matrix as an MPS, the Lindblad super-operator is naturally encoded as an MPO.

 This can sometimes be source of confusion: the density matrix is of course an operator acting on the physical Hilbert space of the q-bits, but, after vectorization, we interpret it as a pure state, and thus as an MPS.

+Some references relevant to the use of MPS and MPO for quantum dissipative systems: https://doi.org/10.1103/PhysRevLett.93.207204, https://doi.org/10.1103/PhysRevLett.93.207205 and http://dx.doi.org/10.1088/1742-5468/2009/02/P02035

-## MPS dimension and operator space entanglement entropy
+### MPS dimension and operator space entanglement entropy

 The representation of the many-body density matrix of the system in terms of an MPS is all the more efficient as the corresponding pure-state (of the fictitious system) is weakly entangled.
 So, it is natural to consider the  Von Neumann entanglement entropy of the pure-state (of the fictitious system) obtained from the vectorization of the density-matrix (of the real system).
-We stress that this quantity is not the Von Neuman entropy of the real system, it is instead called the Operator Space Entanglement Entropy (OSEE).
-So, for a given target accuracy, the smaller the OSEE the smaller the bond dimension of the MPS will be.
+We stress that this quantity is not the Von Neuman entropy of the real system, it is instead called the Operator Space Entanglement Entropy (OSEE) [https://doi.org/10.1103/PhysRevA.76.032316].
+So, for a given target accuracy, the smaller the OSEE the smaller the bond dimension of the MPS (and the fastest the numerical calculations).
 In practice we instead often fix some maximum bond dimension for the MPS.
 Then,  the  smaller the OSEE of the physical state the better the MPS approximation will be.

 # iTensor Library